wasmCloud/wasmcloud.com/docs/wash-cli/app.md

 wash app deploy petclinic v0.0.1
 ```

-### undeploy
+### `undeploy`
 Undeploying an application spec tells wadm to stop monitoring that deployment.
-For now, wadm does not support _destructive_ undeploys, so all resources originally provisioned for an application will _remain_ after that application is undeployed.
-In the near future, wadm will support destructive undeploys which can optionally remove previously provisioned resources.
-This
+Wadm supports _destructive_ as well as _non-destructive_ undeploys.
+By default, all resources originally provisioned for an application will be removed after that application is undeployed.

 Usage: